lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 services.AddSingleton(settings); // register this instance.
 ```

-I find this a more straight forward implementation, if I don't need the added benefits of `IOptions`.
+I find this a more straightforward implementation if I don't need the added benefits of `IOptions`.

 ### Reusability